Advanced Settings

 Language

-Set the language in which the user interface of VoceVista Video is displayed.
+Set the language in which the user interface of VoceVista Video Pro is displayed.
 Changing this requires a restart of the app for all changes to take effect.

 Display